A seesaw model for large neutrino masses in concordance with cosmology: Discussion

 The different scales for the VEV in the global and gauged versions, as well as the dependence on the mixing angle follow from the parametric dependence of the coupling constants shown in eqs.~\eqref{eq:globalcouplings} and \eqref{eq:gaugecouplings}, being proportional to $m_\nu/v_\Phi$ ($m_{Z'}/v_\Phi$) in the global (gauged) version.
 For the global case, a shift in the neutrino mass would have a similar effect as changing $\theta_{\nu\chi}$, with lower masses moving the excluded regions to smaller $v_\Phi$.
 This follows directly from eqs.~\eqref{eq:globalcouplings}.

 Let us now discuss in some more detail the parameter region for the global $U(1)_X$ version.
 In the scalar sector, the parameters of the model are the scalar VEV $v_\Phi$, the mass of the real scalar, $m_\rho$, and the mass of the pseudo-Goldstone boson $m_\phi$, which we consider as an independent parameter responsible for the explicit breaking of the $U(1)_X$ symmetry.
 The diagonal line in fig.~\ref{fig:GlobalRegion} indicates the condition $m_X = v_\Phi$.
 Considering the case $X=\phi$, we see that in large regions of the parameter space (for $\theta_{\nu\chi} = 10^{-4}$ even all of the viable parameter space), we have $m_\phi > v_\Phi$.
-This means actually that the explicit symmetry breaking happens at scales higher than the spontaneous breaking, which in some sense contradicts the notion of the global symmetry.
-We consider this configuration as theoretically inconsistent, and we remain only with the small triangle to the right of the diagonal line in fig.~\ref{fig:GlobalRegion} (left), which however, still implies a mass for the pseudo-Goldstone not too far from the VEV, and also requires ``large'' mixing angles $\theta_{\nu\chi}$, saturating the bound from BBN.
+This means actually that the explicit symmetry breaking (ESB) happens at scales higher than the spontaneous breaking, which in some sense contradicts the notion of the global symmetry.
+We consider this configuration as theoretically inconsistent, and we remain only with the small triangle to the right of the diagonal line labelled ESB in fig.~\ref{fig:GlobalRegion} (left), which however, still implies a mass for the pseudo-Goldstone not too far from the VEV, and also requires ``large'' mixing angles $\theta_{\nu\chi}$, saturating the bound from BBN.
+Furthermore, we note that there is another cosmological element that makes the region where $m_{\rho/\phi} > v_\Phi$ theoretically unappealing.
+The reason is that in such regions of parameter space the $U(1)_X$ symmetry would only be spontaneously broken in the early Universe at $T\sim v_\Phi$.
+That in turn means that actually the scalars may not have gotten their masses until $T\ll m_{\rho/\phi} $ which would prevent them from actually thermalising with the neutrino sector of the plasma because of the strong dependence of the interaction rate with $m_{\rho/\phi}$.